iMikie/DBC-QuickRefs/Forms-Links:HTML_to_Rails.md

 #Forms, Form tags, Link_to etc.

-By the time you get to Rails you will have to master form tags and link_tos which are so bloody confusing that no one does.
-Except you, now.
+With Rails you will have to master form_tag and link_to which are so bloody confusing that no one does.
+Except you will, now.

-Let's start with forms.
-I really didn't master them in HTML and maybe you didn't either.
-(My favorite source is the [Duckett Book](http://www.htmlandcssbook.com) ).
+I really didn't master forms in HTML and maybe you didn't either.
+My favorite source is the [Duckett Book](http://www.htmlandcssbook.com).

 In short, forms consist of a \<form\> \</form\> tag containing \<label\> - \<input\> tag pairs.